Last Updated on

 Below are a set of activities that you should and should not do while pregnant:

-It might help to go see the hospital where you are thinking of giving birth.
-Observe the labour and birthing wards of the hospital and complete any paperwork you might have to.
+It might help to visit the hospital where you are thinking of giving birth.
+Observe the labour and birthing wards of the hospital, and complete any paperwork you might have to.

-Dont forget to perform Kegel exercises, and don’t be embarassed about them!
-Kegel exercises make the pelvic floor stronger, they can ease pain caused by cramps and hemorrhoids.
-In addition, this exercise improves the chances of a smooth delivery.
+Don’t forget to perform Kegel exercises, and don’t be embarrassed about them!
+Kegel exercises make the pelvic floor stronger, and they can ease pain caused by cramps and hemorrhoids.
+In addition, the exercise improves the chances of a smooth delivery.
 You can also perform the pelvic tilt, which can help ease any backache.

-Make sure your baby has a nice warm home to come to, whether he/she is spending his/her time in your room or his own room.
-Maternity clothes are always first on the purchase list and there are several stylish options available.
+Make sure your baby has a nice warm home to be welcomed into.
+Maternity clothes are always first on the purchase list, and there are several stylish options available.
 Keep sufficient stocks of diapers, bottles, nursing bras, and baby clothes.
 Buying a little pram will also make it easier for you to get your baby to your home or neighbourhood.
 As the time draws closer towards your final day, do your best to stay calm by talking to your friends and family.
-You’re almost past the finish line so just keep what you’re doing and you’re as good as gold.
+You’re almost to the finish line, so just keep doing what you’re doing, and you’re as good as gold!

 Previous Week: 33 Weeks Pregnant